 2. Include various product categories in your navigation bar

 Since the first level of product categories is concealed by default, users can’t say what site they’ve landed on without hovering over the main navigation.
 This makes it unnecessarily difficult for new users to grasp the site’s nature and product catalog choices right away.

 Let’s take a look at Best Buy.
 Their entire product catalog navigation was contained inside a single “Products” bar in the main navigation.

 During user testing, this unnecessary layer in the top hierarchy created problems for users because of “double-hover” navigation.
 It made it difficult for users to determine what kind of site it was and what products it offered.

 Much better, right?

-Customers may experience numerous and serious navigational issues if product categories are not shown directly in the main site navigation, so you’d better pay extra attention when creating your navigation menu.
+Customers may experience numerous serious navigational issues if product categories are not shown directly in the main site navigation, so you’d better pay extra attention when creating your navigation menu.

 3. Find the balance for your product categories – Too many or too few isn’t the answer

 Here’s how it works.
-If you have very few categories on your hands, users will have to hover over one category, then click through to another, then another, and maybe even another to find what they’re looking for.
+If you have very few categories on your hands, users will have to hover over one category, click through to another, then another, and maybe even another to find what they’re looking for.
 You get the point, right?